digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/authorization.rst

 Encoding and Signature
 ======================

-Access tokens conforming to the JWT specification will be embedded in a larger json structure with a separate header and payload.
+Access tokens conforming to the JWT specification are embedded in a larger JSON structure with a separate header and payload.

 .. code-block:: json